Katkari people: Culture

 "We put our hands in the mouth of the tiger, open the jaws, and count the teeth of the tiger.
 We are the Katkari.
 [Waghachaya jabdyat, ghaluni haat, mojite daat, jaat aamchi, Katkaryanchi!] -- A Katkari saying.

 While no longer a forest people, Katkari knowledge of forest resources remains with them.
 Katkari living close to forested areas still consume over 60 different uncultivated plants and over 75 different animals and birds, gathering these with incredible ingenuity and skill.
 For example, Katkari women can draw crabs from their holes during the summer months by rubbing two stones to imitate the sound of thunder showers.
 Crabs think it is about to rain, and leave their holes only to be grabbed by the human thunder maker!

 The food habits of the Katkari are a reason for their social exclusion.
 The Katkari are one of only a few tribal groups in India that eat rodents, including the Little Indian Field Mouse, the Black Rat and the Greater or Indian Bandicoot.
-They believe that their strength and long life comes from eating the meat of rodents.
+They believe that their strength and long life come from eating the meat of rodents.
 They have even created a cultural festival, the Undir Navmi, dedicated to the rodent.